MINIMUM REQUIREMENTS FOR A BACHELOR’S DEGREE

 eMAT - Math Advising Tool (using ALEKS)

-The eMAT is an aid for the mathematics department at DBU to evaluate the skills of DBU students wishing to enroll in math or math-based courses for the first time.
+The eMAT aids the mathematics department at DBU in evaluating the skills of DBU students wishing to enroll in math or math-based courses for the first time.
 The eMAT uses the ALEKS placement assessment to determine what students know in math in order to make sure they have enough math knowledge to be successful in the courses they want to take.

 By taking the ALEKS assessment, the student agrees to follow the University Honor Code and abide by the University's Academic Appeal and Academic Misconduct Procedure as stated in the Student Handbook and the Schedule of Classes.